kobolabs/epub-spec/README.md

 * Non-Linear playback
 * Text highlighting for SVG text
-* Using decimals when the time is already specified in milliseconds. ex. clipBegin="47808.823ms" clipEnd="48330.373ms.
-This may cause the audio to stop playing or not start playing at all.
+* Using decimals when the time is already specified in milliseconds. (ex. `clipBegin="47808.823ms" clipEnd="48330.373ms`).
+This may cause the audio to stop playing or to not start playing at all.
-* Using more than 4 decimals ex. clipBegin="4.82333" clipEnd="7.45334ms.
-This may also prevent the audio track from playing.
+* Using more than 4 decimal places. (ex. `clipBegin="4.82333" clipEnd="7.45334ms`).
+This may prevent the audio track from playing at all.

-When the rendition:spread property is set to “none” or “auto”, Android displays a full spread in FXL Read Along content in landscape.
+Android will always display a 2-page spread in landscape orientation for SMIL read-along content, even when the `rendition:spread` property is set to `none`.

 Custom text colors for highlighting are not currently supported on Android.
 However, custom text colors for highlighting is possible on iOS.
 The iOS app uses the CSS class ‘kobo-smil-highlight’ to color highlighted text.
 So, by adding that class to the CSS plus a color declaration, the color of the highlighted text on the app can be customized.

-**SMIL for reflowable content** is supported on iOS but is not supported on the Android, Desktop or Windows platforms.
+**SMIL for reflowable content** is supported on iOS but is not supported on the Android, EPD, Desktop or Windows platforms.

 ### Image-Based FXL Reader